 The end.
 That wasn’t much to ask, was it?
 I didn’t require world peace or anything, just small, common sense requests.

-Riverine by Andi Satterlund from Pom Pom Quarterly Issue 5 Summer 2013.
-That's the issue with the camping theme :) I'm cuh-razy about that color combo.
+So, the swatch and Berroco Weekend DK yarn above is for Riverine by Andi Satterlund from Pom Pom Quarterly Issue 5 Summer 2013.
+That’s the issue with the camping theme 🙂 I’m cuh-razy about that color combo.

 Not from Pom Pom, but perfect for knitting when I sit outside with my grandfather is another Fire Opal Tee, by Allyson Dykhuizen, below.
 It looks complicated but, other than cable rows, is stockinette.
 I’m making this one is with smaller needles than last time, for a more fitted top and will be cropped.
 I’m loving the blackberry colored Comfy Fingrering yarn.